Last Updated on 08/25/23 by quiltripping

 Public spaces forward to midship:

-Future Cruise Planning and Captain’s Circle– You’ll find desks for these services located in the library.
-This is where I put down my future cruise deposit for my next Princess cruise
+Future Cruise Planning and Captain’s Circle– desks for these services were located in the library.
+This was where I put down my future cruise deposit for my next Princess cruise

-Shore Excursion desk – Across the hall from the library is the office to book or make changes to shore excursions.
+Shore Excursion desk – across the hall from the library was the office to book or make changes to shore excursions.

-Grand Casino and bar – Lots of slot machine choices and gaming tables for those interested in gambling.
-Note that smoking is permitted here.
+Grand Casino and bar – lots of slot machine choices and gaming tables for those interested in gambling.
+Note that smoking was permitted here.

-Guest Services – Large, well staffed desk where you can go to get any cruise issues addressed.
+Guest Services – a large, well staffed desk where I could get any cruise issues addressed.
 I found the staff to be quite patient, professional, and genial.

-Shops of Princess – Good for browsing when you are bored.
+Shops of Princess – good for browsing when I was bored.

-Pacific Moon Dining Room – Asian details inspire the mood in this dining room which is open for afternoon tea on sea days along with dinner every evening.
+Pacific Moon Dining Room – Asian details inspired the mood in this dining room which was open for afternoon tea on sea days along with dinner every evening.

-Santa Fe Dining Room – Dining room with American Southwest themed décor that is only open for dinner.
+Santa Fe Dining Room – this dining room with American Southwest themed décor was only open for dinner.
+This is also where Reserve class dining was offered to suite guests and guests who booked Reserve class mini suites.

 Aft:

-International Dining room – This large dining room can only be reached via the aft elevators or by using the aft stairs from deck 7.
-This was the dining room to go to if you wanted to be served breakfast and lunch.
+International Dining room – This large dining room could only be reached via the aft elevators or by using the aft stairs from deck 7.
+This was the dining room to go to if I wanted to be served breakfast and lunch.
 It was also open for dinner.

 Deck 7 – Promenade